jj230/jj230/holiday-hack-challenge-2023/linux-privesc.md

 1. A lot of trial and error
 2. A lot of the hints in the discord channel that others had provided
-3. I used chatgpt anytime I thought it might help (and even some moments I didn’t think it would, but hoped it might)
+3. I used ChatGPT anytime I thought it might help (and even some moments I didn’t think it would, but hoped it might)
 4. My first moment of hope: When I managed to successfully copy the root directory into my directory.
 This allowed me to see the name of what I wanted to execute, but I still couldn’t execute it.&#x20;
 5. Discord Hints
    1. Simple Copy